Wolverine971/9takes/src/blog/people/musicians/Camila-Cabello.md

 <p class="firstLetter"></p>

-Certainly!
-I'll create a blog post about Camila Cabello as an Enneagram Type 3, "The Achiever."
-Here's the blog post:

 # Camila Cabello: The Charismatic Drive of Enneagram Type 3 - The Achiever

 > "I think that the best thing we can do for our self-esteem is work hard and do our best." - Camila Cabello